 Nadine has a PhD in medical psychology from the University of Sydney and serves on the editorial board for Health Psychology Review and Psychology & Health.
 She holds a National Heart Foundation of Australia Future Leader Fellowship (2017-2020), has been continuously funded by the National Health & Medical Research Council (NHMRC) of Australia, and was awarded a Harkness Fellowship in Health Care Policy and Practice based at Harvard Medical School (2018-2019).
 In 2018 her team received the Sydney Children's Hospitals Network Innovation Award for Excellence in the Provision of Mental Health Services for children with heart disease and their families.

-Emotional and mental healthcare of those affected by heart disease, childhood heart disease; congenital heart disease; mental health; wellbeing; infant mental health; child mental health; perinatal mental health; parent mental health; bonding; attachment; neurodevelopment; neurobehavior; emotion regulation; prenatal anxiety; prenatal depression; postnatal anxiety; postnatal depression; parenting; family functioning; anxiety; depression; trauma; traumatic stress; adverse childhood experiences; psychotherapy; empathy; resilience; adaptation; psychotherapy; psychological intervention; trauma-informed care; psychologically-informed care; integrated care; mental health care
+Emotional and mental healthcare of those affected by heart disease, childhood heart disease; congenital heart disease; mental health; wellbeing; infant mental health; child mental health; perinatal mental health; parent mental health; bonding; attachment; neurodevelopment; neurobehavior; emotion regulation; prenatal anxiety; prenatal depression; postnatal anxiety; postnatal depression; parenting; family functioning; anxiety; depression; trauma; traumatic stress; adverse childhood experiences; empathy; resilience; adaptation; psychotherapy; psychological intervention; trauma-informed care; psychologically-informed care; integrated care; mental health care

-Emotional and mental healthcare of those affected by heart disease; mental health; neurodevelopment; neurobiological responses to stress; neurodevelopment; heart-brain-gut axis; brain imaging; hypothalamus-pituitary-adrenal (HPA) axis; microbiome; biomarkers; biobank; stress reactivity; perinatal mental health; intervention; randomized controlled trials; prospective cohort studies; qualitative research; acceptability and feasibility studies; psychotherapy; clinical research; translational research; health services; health policy
+Emotional and mental healthcare of those affected by heart disease; mental health; neurodevelopment; neurobiological responses to stress; heart-brain-gut axis; brain imaging; hypothalamus-pituitary-adrenal (HPA) axis; microbiome; biomarkers; biobank; stress reactivity; pregnancy; child development; intervention; randomized controlled trials; prospective cohort studies; qualitative research; acceptability and feasibility studies; psychotherapy; clinical research; translational research; health services; health policy